VorteX-co/VAUV/Software/vortex_ws/src/motion_planning/README.md

 ## Nodes

-pose_estimation :estimates 3D state of the AUV with the usage of DVl,IMU,point cloud data and visual odometry from the streo camera .
+* pose_estimation node :estimates 3D state of the AUV with the usage of DVl,IMU,point cloud data and visual odometry from the streo camera .

 #### Subscribed Topics
-fused_date
+* fused_date

 #### Published Topics
-estimated_pose‏
+* estimated_pose‏

 #### Services
 ..